Cogitri/cogitri.dev/content/post/04-learning-webapplication-stuff.md

         * All of the data arrives at the destination and arrives in the right order, so there are no duplicates
 * Reliable due to getting a acknowledgement that the data has been transmitted sucessfully, but potentially slower due to that.

+# Networks

+### ISO/OSI

+1. Bituebertragung Coax, Wireless
+2. Sicherung IEEE 802.X, PPP
+3. Vermittlung IP ARP/IP
+4. Transport (TCP/UDP)
+5. Sitzung RFC so und so
+6. Darstellung FTP/SMTP
+7. Anwendung (File Transfer, EMail)

+* Layer 1&2 implemented via network adapter.
+	* Different connectors on adapters:
+		* RJ45: the most common one.
+8 Pins w/ twisted pairs of cables inside.
+In star topology:
+			* Advantanges:
+				* The network doesn't crash if one system crashes
+				* Easy to extend
+				* Easy to diagnose errors
+			* Disadvantages:
+				* Switches are critical components
+				* Lots of effort to run cables
+		* Previously BNC was used in bus topology:
+			* Advantages:
+				* Network doesn't crash if one system crashes
+				* Easy to extend
+			* Disadvantages:
+				* Databus is critical component
+				* All devices share one databus
+	* Hubs operate on layer 1 too, since they duplicate packets
+	* Switches operate on layer 2, redirect packets to their destination in a network

+* Routing implements Layer 3
+	* Sets the path a data packet takes

 # CSS, CGI

 # JavaScript